-Whistleblowers are a critical part of any global effective enforcement strategy in countering money laundering as insiders often have the best insight and access to information about economic crimes.
+New laws including whistleblower incentives and protections could be key to enacting lasting change and countering money laundering.
+Whistleblowers are a critical part of any global effective enforcement strategy in countering combatting financial crimes as insiders often have the best insight and access to information about economic crimes.
 This is exemplified by the case of Howard Wilkinson, a Danske Bank employee who reported the largest money laundering case in history with more than $230 billion laundered from the former Soviet Union into Western banks using phony partnerships and shell companies.

-In December 2020, the Illicit Cash Act was rolled into the annual National Defense Authorization (NDAA) bill as Title LXIII, Anti-Money Laundering and Countering the Financing of Terrorism.
+However, in December 2020, the Illicit Cash Act was rolled into the annual National Defense Authorization (NDAA) bill as Title LXIII, Anti-Money Laundering and Countering the Financing of Terrorism.
 The goal of Title LXIII is to combat money laundering and terrorist financing.
 The bill authorizes the Financial Crimes Enforcement Network (FinCen) of the Treasury Department to expand disclosure requirements regarding the ownership of corporations and sets forth additional requirements regarding anti-money laundering and combating the financing of terrorism programs.
 Like the Illicit Cash Act, it contains whistleblower provisions.
-The 2021 NDAA conference report passed the Senate and the House in mid December and now goes to the President to sign.

 NWC commends Congress for taking action to address money laundering and terrorist financing and for including protections for whistleblowers.
 As the FACT Coalition notes, “Experts have routinely ranked anonymous shell companies — where the true, ‘beneficial’ owners are unknown — as the biggest weakness in our anti-money laundering safeguards.
 Virtually every national security and law enforcement official that has looked at the issue has called for an end to anonymous companies.
 It’s the single most important change our nation can make to better protect our financial system from abuse.
 The corporate transparency provisions in the defense bill present a major opportunity to address this serious national security vulnerability.”